primer/css/docs/content/utilities/layout.md

 </div>
 ```

 Using the **responsive variants** (e.g. `.right-md-0`) can be helpful for positioning select menus, dropdowns, popovers etc. when the content gets shuffled around for certain responsive breakpoints.
+You can also use `auto` to "reset" a final position for wider breakpoints (e.g. `right-0 right-md-auto`).

 ### Relative